 - If your source bookmarks were stored in a hierarchy of folders, the folder structure is preserved inside the specially named folder.

 If desired, you can move your imported bookmarks to other folders.
-For more information, see How to use bookmarks to save and organize your favorite websites.
+For more information, see Create bookmarks to save your favorite webpages.

-Default set of bookmarks is shown in the Bookmarks folder
+I can see only the default set of bookmarks in the Bookmarks folder

 Your bookmarks are associated with the profile that you are using.
-For most Firefox users, the only profile used is the default one.
-There may be instances when Firefox may create you a new profile.
-When this new profile is activated, it contains the default set of bookmarks, which may give you the impression that you have lost your personal bookmarks.
-This troubleshooting sequence helps you to identify if a new profile has been created and how to recover your bookmarks from the previous one.
+For most Firefox users, only the default profile is used.
+There may be instances when you wish to create a new profile in Firefox.
+When this new profile is activated, it contains the default set of bookmarks which may give you the impression that you have lost your personal bookmarks.
+This troubleshooting sequence helps you to identify if a new profile has been created and how to recover your bookmarks from the previous profile.

 - Go to the Firefox profile folder.